-The Pfalz-Ardennes is a comparatively young horse breed, which was created around 1900.
-The breeding basis of the Pfalz-Ardennes breed was and still is characterized by breeding animals of the French cold-blood breeds, in particular the Lorraine, Comtois and Ardennes, as well as by Belgians, Rhine-German cold-blood and Southern German cold-blood.
+The rare Pfalz-Ardenner is a comparatively young horse breed, which was created around 1900.
+The breeding basis of the Pfalz-Ardenner breed was and still is characterized by breeding horses of the French draft horse breeds, in particular the Comtois and Ardennes, as well as by Belgians, Rheinisch-Deutsches Kaltblut and Süddeutsches Kaltblut.
 Pure breeding was not a dogma from the beginning.
-The stud book of the Pfalz-Ardennes has always been open.

 Palz-Adenner — Pfalz-Ardennes

-All my pictures of rare and endangered horses can be licensed for private, editorial and commercial usage and ordered as Fine Art Print.
-The albums only show a part of my large archive.
+All my pictures of rare and endangered horses can be licensed for private, editorial and commercial usage, and ordered as Fine Art Print as well.
+In addition, the albums only show a part of my large archive.
 Contact me directly if you don’t find what you are looking for.

 Here are some places where you can see where you can support the rare and endangered breed.
-A big thank you to everybody who works with me.
+Above all I want to thank everybody who works with me.

 Take part in my projects Forgotten Horses and Free Horses and consequently make an impact that matters.
 By photographing rare and endangered horses we can raise awareness to disappearing horse breeds and therefore preserve equine diversity.

 Are you looking for professional photos of rare and endangered horse breeds?
 You will find a small selection of my pictures in the breed posts, however you may ask for more specific photos directly.
 In short, all my pictures can be licensed for private, editorial and commercial usage.

 Do you want to see more of my photos?
 Please follow my accounts on Instagram and on Facebook and don’t miss any new updates and pictures of my projects.